-Does Primary Hip Arthroscopy Result in Improved Clinical Outcomes?:2-year Follow-up on a Mixed Group of 738 Consecutive Primary Hip Arthroscopies Performed at a High Volume Referral Center h Femoroacetabular Impingement.
+Does Primary Hip Arthroscopy Result in Improved Clinical Outcomes?: 2-Year Clinical Follow-up on a Mixed Group of 738 Consecutive Primary Hip Arthroscopies Performed at a High-Volume Referral Center

 Background: Hip arthroscopy has gained increasing popularity over the past decade.
 The need to develop metrics to evaluate success and complications in primary hip arthroscopy is an important goal.